programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ```

 ### Saving to CSV
 Once you are happy with the data cleaning that you have accomplished, you can export your new dataset to a new CSV file.
 This can be accomplished using the pandas built-in function `df.to_csv`.
-Using the last variable you created, you will enter:
+Using the last variable you created, you will enter and then run:

 ```
 print(replaced_dates.to_csv("NYPL_CleanedMenus.csv"))
 ```

 In the same folder where your code file and your original dataset is kept, your new file `NYPL_CleanedMenus.csv` will now exist.
-This new file can be opened with any text editor (such as [Notepad ++](https://notepad-plus-plus.org/) or through programs such as Microsoft Excel.
+This new file can be opened with any text editor (such as [Notepad++](https://notepad-plus-plus.org/) or through programs such as Microsoft Excel.

 Finally, at the end of this lesson, your Python file should contain the following code: